CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/subcontracting-tab.md

 - **Enable integration with Nota Fiscal (Brazil only)**: allows integration with Brazil’s Nota Fiscal tax system.

 - **Drop-Ship warehouse**: this option is related to Brazilian localization and can be used only within it.
 Click [here](../../subcontracting/brazil-localization-subcontracting-process.md) to find out more.
-Drop-ship Warehouse in the ProcessForce subcontracting context marks a virtual warehouse.
+Drop-ship Warehouse in the CompuTec ProcessForce subcontracting context marks a virtual warehouse.
 Creating an Inventory Transfer document to this Warehouse represents sending materials to a Subcontractor.
 After that, it is possible to create Issues and Receipts from this warehouse.

 ---